via-edge-ai/meta-rity/docs/create-own-layer.rst

 	:lines: 3-
 	:caption: recipes-skeleton/images/rity-skeleton-image.bb

-You can add package to your image by adding them to the `IMAGE_INSTALL` variable.
+You can add packages to your image by adding them to the `IMAGE_INSTALL` variable.

 3. Modidying the kernel